rafaelcabral96/Derivative-Free-Descent---Machine-Learning/README.md

 2. (Multivariate) linear regression, which uses linear activation function, can be done (see Example 1.)

 3. Steps function can be used for binary classification (see Example 5.).
+I think this is something new.
 Steps activation functions are probably the simplest and fasted to compute.

 4. Since there is no backpropagation, we do not have to worry with the gradients collapsing or exploding, therefore there is more freedom when defining the initial values of the weights.
 I should try other initialization schemes.